Sadiqueahmed/Tourist-Places-of-Assam/README.md

 1. Bug Reports: If you encounter any issues, please report them on the GitHub repository.
 2. Feature Requests: Suggest new features or improvements to the website.
+3. Pull Requests: Contribute code changes on the project